 • Issue: Vague symptom language — Fix: Use a 1–5 severity scale for each symptom.
 Scales turn vague notes into comparable data that show trends.

 • Issue: Too many data fields — Fix: Start with core fields and add extras only if needed.
-Begin with date, dose, injection site, symptom severity, and weight.
+Begin with date, dose, injection site, symptom severity, and weight changes.

-Automating entries with paired alarms or wearable sync saves time and reduces missed logs; tracking tools and guides note faster, more consistent routines (Shred Apps; see also MeAgain).
+Automating entries with paired alarms can save time and reduce missed logs.
+With Pepio, you can use iOS push reminders and create calendar reminders from the Next Dose Date Calculator to keep your routine consistent; tracking tools and guides note faster, more consistent routines (Shred Apps; see also MeAgain).

 Remember: tracking is for organization and clearer clinician conversations, not diagnosis.
 Contact a healthcare professional for concerning, severe, or persistent symptoms.
 Use Pepio to keep your checklist and notes organized so you can share clear records at your next appointment.